Frederick Lewis Davis

 Frederick Lewis Davis (30 January 1863 − 17 May 1920) was a Liberal politician and a member of a notable family of coal owners in South Wales.
 His grandfather, David Davis, Blaengwawr was a pioneer of the coal trade in the Aberdare valley while his father, Lewis Davis and uncle, David Davis, Maesyffynnon developed the business and were pioneers of the coal trade in the Rhondda, most notably at Ferndale.
 Having trained as a barrister, Davis joined the family business.

 When "D. Davis & Sons Ltd., Ferndale Steam Coal Collieries" was successfully floated as a public company in May 1890, the prospectus cited him as chairman of the company.
-This float was managed by Robert William Perks (1849-1934).
+This float was managed by Robert William Perks (1849–1934).

 Political career

 In 1885, Davis was chosen as the Liberal candidate for the new Rhondda constituency but he was opposed by the trade union leader, William Abraham (Mabon).

-The constituency had been formed following the Third Reform Act of 1884, as a result of the rapid growth of population in the two valleys over the previous twenty years.
+The constituency had been formed following the Representation of the People Act 1884, as a result of the rapid growth of population in the two valleys over the previous twenty years.
 During the 1880s the demand for working men representatives in the ranks of the Parliamentary Liberal Party were increasingly vociferous and there was a precedent for a Liberal-Labour (Lib-Lab) candidate in South Wales as Thomas Halliday had contested Merthyr Tydfil in 1874.

 The local trade union, the Rhondda Steam Coal Miners' Association, laid claim to the candidacy as early as 1883, on the basis that the franchise had been extended to many working men within the county constituencies and that in Mabon, their agent for six years they had the ideal candidate.
-The local Liberal Association, however, formed in early 1885,was dominated by middle-class business and professional men, and included a disproportionate number of colliery officials.
+The local Liberal Association, however, formed in early 1885, was dominated by middle-class business and professional men, and included a disproportionate number of colliery officials.
 Fred L. Davis's father, Lewis Davis of Ferndale, was selected as president of the association.
 Shortly afterwards, Lewis Davis was invited by the Association to be its parliamentary candidate and defeated Mabon in a ballot by 143 votes to 51.
 In spite of his selection, however, he declined and proposed that his son be the candidate.
-In a further ballot, F.L.
-Davis again defeated Mabon by 125 votes to 56.
+In a further ballot, F. L. Davis again defeated Mabon by 125 votes to 56.